valainegalunza/Amdocs/README.md

 4. Click the folders until you see the amdocs Ma package, then click again to highlight.
 5. Click Open Project button.
 That will load the package in the IDE successfully.
 6. Going back to the IDE, right click the amdocs package inside the Projects box.
-7. Click on Build.
+7. Click on 'Build'.
 This will download and install all the dependencies of the application.
 This is important step before running the main program.

 Third Step: Run the Program
-1. Right click again the amdocs package inside the Project Box.
+1. Right click again the amdocs package inside the Project Box and choose 'Run'.
 This will run the whole program.
 2. Go to your browser and load this link: http://localhost:8080/home ,You should see the UI.

 Fourth Step: Actual Testing